babroval/ford-eec-iv-diagnostic/README.md

 FORD EEC-IV diagnostic scanner
 ==============================
-Java desktop project for petrol engines diagnostic for cars with Ford EEC-IV ECU with DCL communication data bus goes from ECU pins number 18 and number 19.
+This is Java desktop project for petrol engine diagnostic for cars with Ford EEC-IV ECU with DCL communication data bus which goes from ECU pins number 18 and number 19.

-The principle is, that commands from USB port converts by bridge CP2101 to UART0 port of AVR controller, and instructions from other UART1 port of controller converts by transceiver 75ALS176 for Ford EEC-IV diagnostic port with Ford DCL communication standard which is the same as RS-485 standard with minor changes.
+The principle is, that commands from USB port convert by bridge CP2101 to UART0 port of AVR controller, and instructions from other UART1 port of the controller convert by transceiver 75ALS176 for Ford EEC-IV diagnostic bus with Ford DCL communication standard which is the same as RS-485 standard with minor changes.
-Usual USB-RS485 converter can not synchronize with ECU because of losing time for virtual COM port emulation, so controller, in this case, is like a "cache" or a "buffer".
+Usual USB-RS485 converter can not synchronize with ECU because of losing time for virtual COM port emulation, so the controller, in this case, is like a "cache" or a "buffer".
 Most of DCL command instructions, which were found experimentally, are in [DCL_communication_map.pdf][commap] file.

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/babroval/ford-eec-iv-scanner/blob/master/LICENSE)
 ```